Why We exist

-I have spent the last 12 years working in high pressure environments, including running my own business, various sales and business development roles and FIFO construction, I understand the significant impact that stress and isolation can have on one’s mental well-being.
+I have spent the last 12 years working in high pressure environments, including running my own businesses, various sales and business development roles and FIFO construction, I understand the significant impact that stress and isolation can have on one’s mental well-being.

 My drive to help others to understand how they can manage mental health illness was ignited through a series of personal experiences.
 After a few difficult years of struggling with depression and anxiety, I was hit with the grief of losing two people close to me.
 To numb the pain, I drank and self-medicated which only compounded my problems – leaving me at my lowest.